5 Part Emergency Generator Series – Selecting the Right Size Unit

 1. The more things you want to run, the more power you are going to consume.

 2. Consume more power and you must run a bigger engine to turn a bigger generator.

 3. The bigger engine you run, the more fuel you’ll consume.
 Do you have enough fuel?

 Most people take a conservative approach to energy usage during an emergency situation, powering down all

 but the truly needed electrical devices.
 This approach will allow you to run a smaller generator and use less fuel.

 If however, a good supply of fuel is available, such as a natural gas line, or large fuel tank, then larger generators can be run for extended periods.
-It is critical when selecting the generator that you have the ability to provide the fuel that will be required to power the size of unit you want for the time period you want.
+It is critical when selecting the generator that you have the ability to provide the fuel that will be required to power the size of unit you want for the time period.

-To get an idea of where you are on emergency power usage check out this power assesment checklist.
+To get an idea of where you are on emergency power usage check out this power assessment checklist.